 Where else can readers find you online?

-The book can be purchased in fine book stores and online via the following buttons:
+The book can be purchased online via the following button:

 Finally, what question would you like to ask my readers?

-Thanks, Jocelyn, for visiting with us and telling us about your novel.
-Readers, Jocelyn has offered to give a signed copy of her book to the winner of our drawing on Monday, May 27.
-To enter, leave a comment below in answer to Jocelyn's question, above.
+Thanks, Ann, for telling us about your novel.
+Readers, Ann has offered to give a signed copy of her book to the winner of our drawing on Monday, March 27.
+To enter, leave a comment below in answer to Ann's question, above.
 "Please enter me" won't get you entered.
-The drawing is done by email, so leave your email address, in case you win, like so: trish[at]trishperry[dot]com.
+The drawing is done by email, so leave your email address, like so: trish[at]trishperry[dot]com.

 Annoying legal disclaimer: drawings void where prohibited; open only to U.S. residents; the odds of winning depend upon the number of participants.
 See full disclaimer, as well as my Disclosure of Material Connection HERE